 I am so thankful for the little group of young people that gather on Saturday with me to read the Lubwisi New Testament.
 We are averaging about a dozen now, sometimes more.
 Part of this group is a young boy who has been continuing in His hunger to grow in the knowledge of Jesus, despite his family's opposing religion.
 Recently he finished memorizing the beatitudes in Lubwisi-I was SO proud of him!
 (You can see a video of him reciting them on my facebook profile!)
 This same young boy came to me with a deep sadness last week after his parents suddenly told him that he was actually an orphan and they were not his parents.
 His Dad had died in the war and his Mom hadn't been seen in years as she had resorted to selling her body to make a living.
 He was disturbed and understandably so sad, yet it was a special opportunity to tell him of the deep love of His heavenly Father the King of Kings.
 I also taught Him the song Jesus Loves Me which he embraced and returned the next day to get me to write down the words so he could learn them well.
 This boy loves music (as you all know I do!)
 Pray that God would continue to draw Him close to Jesus.

-Last week we finished our third-term of the year at Christ School.
+Last week we finished our third-term of the year at the cchool.
 I'm thankful for the potential in the students and teachers.
 I have just finished my work writing a strategic long-term plan for the school.
 Pray that God would guide our mission leadership as they review our proposed plans and as we move forward in the New year.
-Pray as well that God would guide our hearts regarding my role at Christ School.
-In November we launched a brand-new website for the school!
-If you would like to learn more about the work, staff, students and ways to be involved (including short-term team opportunities for churches!) check it out HERE
+Pray as well that God would guide our hearts regarding my role moving forward.

 AND, speaking of homes...I'm at last settled into my home!
 It was almost 11 months after my arrival (six months later than expected) but at last I have unpacked my boxes that have been in transition for almost 3 years!
 In the beginning of November I was able to begin the much needed construction and repairs on my home.
 It was one of the oldest homes on the mission and lets just say, things wear quickly in jungle humidity!
 It was a mess and a pile of work, replacing rotten wood ceilings and windows and such.
 But, nothing short of a complete miracle the different contractors and tradesmen I had working with me completed their work on time!!!
 I'm so thankful for God's sustaining grace to get the place fixed up in a hurry.
 (And for those of you who are curious, I put some before and after photos at the bottom of this letter) I'm especially grateful for the way that He brought in the funds for the project including some through so many of you making unexpected and unprompted financial gifts!
 Honestly, it's very easy in this culture to feel like an "orphan" but God used your unexpected gifts to encourage me and remind me He is taking care of me.
 Thank you for being sensitive to the Holy Spirit's leading!